oobabooga/text-generation-webui/docs/ExLlama.md

 ### Manual setup

 No additional installation steps are necessary since an exllama package is already included in the requirements.txt.
-If this package fails to install for some reason, you can use the following manual procedure:

-1) Clone the ExLlama repository into your `text-generation-webui/repositories` folder:
+If this package fails to install for some reason, you can install it manually by cloning the original repository into your `repositories/` folder:

 ```
 mkdir repositories